Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Behavioral Reasons Dogs Eat Toilet Paper

 Boredom and curiosity are the driving forces behind many dog behaviors.
 This is especially true of puppies, who investigate their exciting, new world with their mouths.
+They also go through a teething period when they chew on everything they can get a hold of in an attempt to relieve their discomfort.
 However, adult dogs can maintain that puppy-like sense of curiosity well into their older years.
-They may find themselves attracted to toilet paper as its unique textures allow them to understand their world better.
+They may find themselves attracted to toilet paper as its unique textures provide some fun and entertainment.

 Canine anxiety and stress can also lead to toilet paper ingestion as your dog seeks out behaviors that soothe them.